DanielRivasMD/Chapulin/README.md

 ## Overview

-Chapulin offers two different modes:
+As such, **Chapulin** offers two different scanning modes:

   - Mobile Element identification (ME):

   - Structural Variant identification (SV):

+**Chapulin** also offers a third mode, Cache Registering (CR), for writting cache files to read from.
+This is useful in case you might want to analyze several individuals using a single mobile element library or a single reference genome.

 ## Installation